RTradeLtd/TxPB/doc/REPLICATION_CLI.md

   addresses:
   - /ip4/127.0.0.2/tcp/12345
 ```

-The default location of this file is `replication.yml`, you can change it with the `-yml` flag of the `tex-cli rep sign` command.
+The default location of this file is `replication.yml`, you can change it with the `--yml` flag of the `tex-cli rep sign` command.

-`topic` and `author` can identifies a replication subscription.
+`topic` and `author` identifies a replication subscription.
 You can update a published replication by keeping those identifiers the same and increase the version number.
-The minimum allowed version is 1.
+The minimum allowed `version` is 1.

 `author` is the public key that is used to verify the authenticity of updates.